Which sections would you like to include in your PDF download?

 Before joining Monckton Chambers, Rob worked as an in-house advocate at a large City law firm.
 His experience has given him a particular insight into the needs of both solicitor and lay clients at all stages of the litigation process, and as a result, Rob places particular importance on being user friendly and accessible.

-Rob is recommended as a leading junior in competition law in both the Legal 500 and Chambers and Partners.
+Rob is an established competition law leader and is recommended as a leading silk in competition law by Chambers and Partners, Legal 500 and Who’s Who Legal.
 In 2019 and 2017, Rob was awarded Competition Junior of the Year at the Chambers UK Bar Awards.
-Since 2015, Rob has been Standing Counsel to the Competition and Markets Authority.
-He has been involved in many of the leading competition law cases over the last decade, spanning the full range of competition law work.

 Examples of Rob’s work include: